-If hypotheses and theories in science were measured using the “Occam razor,” the principle of parsimony, and thus the simplest explanation were chosen to explain phenomena, the homo reliquiae hypothesis would probably be at the forefront.
-But, as we know, decisions are also influenced by many non-scientific factors, cultural factors and politics.
-Also the idea of human defect is difficult to accept for many reasons.
-One reason is aversion to views that seem to belittle a human skills and superiority, although that is certainly not the point here.
+If hypotheses and theories in science were measured using the “Occam razor,” the principle of parsimony, and philosophers chose the simplest explanation to explain phenomena, the homo reliquiae hypothesis would surely get their attention.
+But, as we know, decisions are also influenced by many non-scientific factors, cultural determinants and politics.
+Also, the idea of the human mental defect is difficult to accept for many reasons.
+One reason is an aversion to views that seem to belittle human skills and superiority, although that is certainly not the point here.
 The second is the personal contribution that many scholars have made to disseminating their own theories.
-The third reason is that the homo reliquiae hypothesis turns many usual notions on its head, such as that religions and mysticism are certainly partially correct, even though in many respects they are on the wrong path, or that science is difficult to reach and explain what it defines absurd or non-existent,; and that, of course, limits the scope of reseach.
-The homo reliquiae hypothesis offers a solution that can be used in many fields: philosophy (metaphysics, ontology, epistemology, phenomenology), anthropology, psychology, parapsychology (including theosophy, etc.) in neuroscience and psychedelic research.
-My vision does not offer any salvation, but it does provide understanding and a more painless life for those who are willing to think otherwise.
+The third reason is that the homo reliquiae hypothesis turns many usual notions on its head, such as that religions and mysticism are certainly partially correct, even though in many respects they are on the wrong path, or that science is difficult to reach and explain what it defines absurd or non-existent, and that, of course, limits the scope of research.
+The homo reliquiae hypothesis offers a solution to many research fields: philosophy (metaphysics, ontology, epistemology, phenomenology), anthropology, psychology, parapsychology (including theosophy, etc.) in neuroscience and psychedelic research.
+My vision does not offer any salvation, but it provides the understanding and a more painless life for those willing to think otherwise.

 The special quality of the human psyche can be localized to the mechanisms of growth.
 Children do not have growth problems; it is only after adolescence that our growth is skewed.
-The reason for that is that the final stage of psychic growing does not take place.
-Because this change is missing, we do not easily notice that something is amiss; usually only the most sensitive people notice that.
+The reason for that is that the final stage of psychic growth does not take place.
+Because this change is missing, we do not easily notice that something is amiss; usually, only the most sensitive people notice that.

 Adulthood is not an extension of youth.
 The time of youth does not determine the goals of adulthood.
 Youth and adulthood have little to do with each other.

-Modern human is not the result of natural selection, but of genetic drift.
+The modern human is not the result of natural selection, but of genetic drift.

-Human behaviour does not mean adaptation, but the denial of it.
+Human behaviour does not mean adaptation but the denial of it.
 H. sapiens is not able to adapt to its environment at all.
 Human adaptation is illusory.

 If, as it looks, the human mental defect is genetic in nature, it cannot be affected by volition.
 This means many spiritual endeavours are futile in the sense that they cannot affect human change.

 We have probably inherited the defect from early human species who carried it for more than 2 million years as a rare exception.
-Our main difference from our ancestors is that we all carry that fault.
+The main difference from our ancestors is that we all carry that fault.

-“State consciousness”, or the normal everyday awareness, is something that is intended for children only.
+“State consciousness”, or the everyday awareness, is something that is intended for children only.
 It was meant to be temporary and disappear after adolescence.
 It is a mechanism purely for controlling and protecting growth through childhood to puberty.
 Since its sole purpose is to protect the growing individual (and by no means to give a true picture of the environment), state consciousness radically distorts our perceptions and limits our experiences.
 Despite this, it has remained a permanent feature of adult individuals.

 Homo sapiens is a highly ironic name for a species that became more stupid as it evolved.
-Sapiens is not a proper species, but just the remnant of the Heidelberg man.
-Compared to earlier human species, modern man has not evolved, but has rather declined.
+Sapiens is not a proper species but just the remnant of the Heidelberg man.
+Compared to earlier human species, modern man has not evolved but has rather declined.